LeeFall1/DULT/README.md

-Load screen code on to screen, load voard code on to board.
+Load screen code on to screen, load board code on to board.
 Link board to screen Put MP3 Here
 Documents\NQ\DualUniverse\audio\DULT.mp3"